These 7 simple tests can protect your heart ♥️

 • Add foods with potassium such as baked white and sweet potatoes, tomatoes, oranges, salmon, dry beans like Great Northern beans, bananas, spinach, peaches, cantaloupe, and many other fruits and vegetables.

-• Eat foods with magnesium such as nuts, pumpkin seeds, dry beans, spinach, whole grains
+• Eat foods with magnesium such as nuts, pumpkin seeds, dry beans, spinach, and whole grains

-• Seek out foods with calcium such as yogurt, low-fat milk.
+• Seek out foods with calcium such as yogurt, and low-fat milk.

 • And keep moving!
 Exercise is important.